-Marshall Farms has operated in North Florida since 1973 when James Marshall initially grew peanuts, soybeans and corn in Santa Rosa County and has since transitioned to growing peanuts and cotton with his son, Nick, in Okaloosa County.
+Marshall Farms has been in operation since 1973 when James Marshall began growing peanuts, soybeans and corn in Santa Rosa County.
+Since then, he has transitioned to growing peanuts and cotton with his son, Nick, in Okaloosa County.

 Over the years, both James and Nick have been involved in growing programs to test new varieties of peanuts and cotton in order to produce a more sustainable product.
 When farmers and ranchers are intentional about natural resource protection and lead the industry in practices and advancements, the industry as a whole benefits long- term.
-Since 2009, both James and Nick have been 2 of only 200 farmers in the U.S. who were selected to participate in cotton variety evaluations.
+Since 2009, both James and Nick have been two of only two hundred farmers in the country who were selected to participate in cotton variety evaluations.
 By growing new varieties and reporting results, they have helped advance the cotton industry forward.

-In regards to leadership, James has served as the Director of Farm Credit and has also served on the Farm Service Agency and Florida Peanut Producers Boards.
-Nick continues to serve on Boards such as the Okaloosa County Farm Bureau Board of Directors, Florida Farm Bureau Federation’s Peanut & Cotton Advisory Committee, and Florida delegate on the National Cotton Council.
+In regards to leadership, James has served as the Director of Farm Credit and on the Farm Service Agency and Florida Peanut Producers Boards.
+Nick continues to serve on Boards such as the Okaloosa County Farm Bureau Board of Directors, Florida Farm Bureau Federation’s Peanut & Cotton Advisory Committee, and as a Florida delegate on the National Cotton Council.

 When they aren’t dedicating themselves to their livelihoods, James and Nick enjoy spending time with their families both in church and on the ball field.
 Florida Farm Bureau Federation is proud to award a 2018 CARES designation and sign to James and Nick Marshall for their dedication in being outstanding environmental stewards.